Disney Infinity (video game): Gameplay

 Disney Infinity is an action-adventure game with physical toys, open-world creation, and story-driven gameplay.
 Characters, playsets, and other features are brought into the game using figurines and discs with the included Infinity Base.
 With the exception of non-humanoid characters, such as those from the Cars series, each character has a double jump and a default set of attacks, as well as an ability unique to each figure.
 For example, Sulley and Jack Skellington can roar to scare others while Violet and Randall can turn invisible.
 There were two main modes in this game: Play Set and Toy Box.
 Each playset is essentially a self-contained world with its own gameplay, based on a specific film or series with recognizable characters and storylines.
 In play set mode, the player can earn items, tools, and characters to use in Toy Box mode.
 Characters from one world cannot enter into another world, but players can put any characters together in Toy Box mode.
 Toy Box is a sandbox mode that players can fully customize and explore, and earn items, tools, and characters to customize and explore from play sets.

 Character Design

 All characters have a unique design, but the females are different.
-Violet and Elasticgirl both have oversized legs and feet and have a slight heel, Elsa’s fingers are combined with her dress, Jessie has longer legs and her boots are sharper, and Rapunzel’s fingers are combined with her dress, just like Elsa, but her toes are square-pointed.
+Violet and Elastigirl both have oversized legs and feet and have a slight heel, Elsa's fingers are combined with her dress, Jessie has longer legs and her boots are sharper, and Rapunzel's fingers are combined with her dress, just like Elsa, but her toes are square-pointed.